Q&A: 10 minutes with Leo Hambro of Tidal Transit

 Q&A: 10 minutes with Leo Hambro of Tidal TransitWritten by Heather Ervin

-Leo Hambro, co-founder and director of Tidal Transit recently sat down with Marine Log to discuss electric and hybrid vessels.
+Leo Hambro, co-founder and director of U.K.-based crew transfer vessel specialist Tidal Transit recently sat down with Marine Log to discuss electric and hybrid vessels.

 Marine Log (ML): What are the main challenges involved in the transition to electric vessels?